ComputeCanada/magic_castle/docs/README.md

 not be assigned a floating ip.

-This variable can be useful if you manage your DNS manually and you would like the keep the same domain name for your cluster at each build.
+This variable can be useful if you manage your DNS manually and you would like to keep the same domain name for your cluster at each build.

 **Post build modification effect**: change the floating ips assigned